 For 2017 Propeller has been split into three strands detailed below:

-Strand 1 Diversity-(total pot available £10,000) we are particularly interested in supporting projects that have wide audience reach and increase the range and diversity of audiences engaging with FAN supported activity.
+Strand 1 Diversity (total pot available £10,000 – apply for between £200 and £5,000) We are particularly interested in supporting projects that have wide audience reach and increase the range and diversity of audiences engaging with FAN supported activity.
 For this strand Diversity projects can include targeting specific audiences that are currently not accessing your programme such as, but not limited to, BAME, LGBTQIA and those from Socio-economically deprived areas.

-Strand 2 Future Audiences total pot available £6,000)- we are looking to support the next generation of cinema-going audiences through specific, targeted, schemes that promote opportunities for young audiences to engage with non-mainstream cinema (in this context young audiences refers to those 16-30).
+Strand 2 Future Audiences (total pot available £6,000 – apply for between £200 and £3,000) We are looking to support the next generation of cinema-going audiences through specific, targeted, schemes that promote opportunities for young audiences to engage with non-mainstream cinema (in this context young audiences refers to those 16-30).

-Strand 3- Screen Heritage (total pot available £3,000) – Through this strand we will support projects that enable audiences to engage with the regions/ nations archive.
+Strand 3 Screen Heritage (total pot available £3,000 – apply for between £200 and £1,000) Through this strand we will support projects that enable audiences to engage with the regions/ nations archive.
 This strand will have a particular focus on the opportunities available through the BFI’s India 1947 season but invites all archive proposals for consideration (further information on this season including any additional financial support that may become available will be added to these guidelines and sent to Hub Members in due course).